Johanna Konta beats Madison Keys; Elina Svitolina advances in Brisbane

 “To get the chance to play such a high-quality match so early on is only a good thing to me,” Konta said.
 “And to be able to come through in a three-set match as well and to get that much court time, it’s a good thing.”

-In other matches, third-seeded Elina Svitolina opened with a 6-2, 6-4 win over Carla Suarez Navarro, 2012 champion Kaia Kanepi beat Daria Kasatkina 6-2, 6-2 and qualifier Aliaksandra Sasnovich ousted No. 6-seeded Kristina Mladenovic 1-6, 6-3, 7-5.
+In other matches, third-seeded Elina Svitolina opened with a 6-2, 6-4 win over Carla Suarez Navarro and 2012 champion Kaia Kanepi beat Daria Kasatkina 6-2, 6-2.
+Two seeded players went out in the first round, with Lesia Tsurenko beating No. 8 Ashleigh Barty 6-3, 6-2 in a night match and qualifier Aliaksandra Sasnovich ousting No. 6 Kristina Mladenovic 1-6, 6-3, 7-5.

 Two-time Wimbledon champion Petra Kvitova withdrew from the tournament earlier Monday because of a viral illness and was replaced in the draw by Heather Watson, who lost 6-0, 6-3 to Anett Kontaveit.